 Just down the road, on the corner, is Mrs Greasy's cafe.
 Mrs G is known across the area as the worst cook in the world, yet she still can't understand why no one ever comes to her cafe, except for the regular gang who hold their regular meetings there while trying to avoid eating the revolting rubbish she serves them (except Wayne who loves it).

 The other regular characters are the slightly dodgy Mike the Manic Mechanic who runs the local garage, and is always keen to sell the others one of the tasty fast Fords he has on his forecourt; Dickie the Vicar, the somewhat loopy reverend who is permanently holding charity discos to fix the church roof; and Farmer Files, the local pig farmer turned entrepreneur.

 The Origins of Des and Mick

 But then I realised that there was plenty more scope in the characters I had created, so I decided to continue writing stories for fun.
 That original story, along with eight further stories, formed the first volume of The Chronicles of Des and Mick early in 1992.
 Before long the original duo were joined by more characters, and the 'gang' element became firmly established.
-Since then I have written between one and three new volumes each year.
-Over time the stories have become longer (the average story length doubling from 1500 to 3000 words), and hopefully better, with more involved storylines.
+Between 1992 and 2009 I wrote between one and three new volumes each year.
+Over time the stories became longer (the average story length doubling from 1500 to 3000 words), and hopefully better, with more involved storylines.